givensuman/todoodle/vue/README.md

+# 10/10

-## Overall - 10/10
+## Overall
 I was blown away at how much I liked writing Vue code.

 It's basically the best way of doing a framework I can think of.

-## Documentation/Help - 9/10
+## Documentation/Help
 Really good documentation and a helpful community second only to React.

-## API - 10/10
+## API
 I really, really like the new composition API.
 I have used Vue before and eventually stopped in favor of writing React's JSX.

 Now, with Vue3, it feels like writing JSX in what is just a more lovable framework.

-I think it's little things like being able to `v-model` an `<input />` to state and just having it work.
-I also learned about some new magic Vue has with `.stop` and `.enter`.
+## Thoughts
+I plan to use Vue again.
+It was pleasant to write, and basically took my favorite bits of the other frameworks and incorporated them.